adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2018-12-31-a-ui-testing-approach.md

 expect(firstCallToUi.value).toBe(expectedValue);
 ```

-This way we are testing the state changes, the potential paths through the pipeline and if a single pipeline is responsible for multiple UI updates.
+This way we are testing the state changes, the potential paths through the pipeline and multiple state updates in the pipeline.